aircodelabs/documate/docs/index.md

 layout: home

 title: Documate
-titleTemplate: Elevate your documentation site with AI chat
+titleTemplate: Make your doc site intelligent

 hero:
-  name: Elevate your documentation site with AI chat
+  name: Make your doc site intelligent
-  tagline: An open-source tool to integrate AI chat dialog into your site, leveraging your own content.
+  tagline: An open-source tool for embedding AI chat dialog into your doc site to answer user questions based on your content.
   actions:
     - theme: brand
       text: Get Started